Beth McKee: Career

-Ladyfingers
+Bands

 McKee was invited to tour with her hometown friend Greg "Fingers" Taylor as a member of his female backing band "The Ladyfingers" for Jimmy Buffett's summer tour in 1990.

-Evangeline

 When the tour ended, McKee moved to New Orleans to join the band Evangeline, providing keyboards, accordion, and vocals.
 Two months after McKee joined the band, Jimmy Buffett, signed Evangeline to his MCA Nashville imprint, Margaritaville Records, and the group toured as his opening act.
 The group was successful for a time, and disbanded in the late 1990s.

 Solo career

 McKee subsequently moved to Orlando, Florida.
 In 2009, she released I'm That Way, an album of Bobby Charles covers.
 Charles was so pleased with her interpretations of his songs that he invited her to sing with him on his final recording.
 Timeless.
 "I'm That Way" was followed by Next to Nowhere in 2012, "Sugarcane Revival" in 2015, and "Dreamwood Acres" in 2018.

 McKee has been compared to Bonnie Raitt, Linda Ronstadt, and Loretta Lynn.
 Her music features a variety of influences, including blues, Zydeco, Southern rock, country, and gospel.
 On The Morton Report, Bill Bentley described her 2015 release Sugarcane Revival as "kind of like if Laura Nyro had been roommates with Carole King and Bonnie Raitt on Decatur Street in the French Quarter during the ‘70s."

 McKee has described Next to Nowhere as autobiographical, in that the lyrics chronicle her decision to record again, following the breakup of Evangeline.
 Next to Nowhere was well received critically, with its success partly due to McKee's focus on her background and roots, both musically and otherwise.